johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 ## Prerequisites

-This tutorial assumes that you have a working version of the application built in the [previous tutorial](tutorial.html).
+This tutorial assumes that you have a working version of the application built in the [previous tutorial](/tutorial-beginner.html).

-_Note_: This tutorial assumes that you have a Twitter account.
+_Note_: This tutorial assumes that you have a GitHub account.

 ## Attack of the Auth

-Let's assume that we only want people to see our coveted click-counting application who have registered on the site using their Twitter handle.
+Let's assume that we only want people to see our coveted click-counting application who have registered on the site using their GitHub Account.
 After all, the app is super secret and anonymous users aren't allowed!

 In order to accomplish this, we'll need to integrate some sort of authorization and authentication system into our application.
 Additionally, we'll want to give users the option to sign up for the site if they haven't already.
 It's important to understand that although authorization and authentication sound similar, they have very different meanings: